The-Yearly/ACM_Task_John_Yohan_/Task 0./readme.md

-# A Code Editor Has Been Set Up
-Both Python Idle And VsCode Has Bee Set Up
+# ScreenShots Of GitHub And LinkedIn Are Attached